Fans Hopeful Sara Haines Will Return As A Co-Host Of ‘The View’

 Show hosts Whoopi Goldberg, Joy Behar, and Meghan McCain are currently working remotely due to the coronavirus pandemic.
 Both Joy and Whoopi are in an at-risk group of older Americans and are remaining at home in an attempt to stay safe, as is Meghan, who recently announced she is pregnant.

 Sara left The View in August 2018 to helm a talk series with Good Morning America anchor Michael Strahan called GMA Day, later renamed Strahan and Sara.
-The addition of actress former Nickelodeon star Keke Palmer led the show to its current incarnation, titled Strahan, Sara & Keke.
+The addition of former Nickelodeon star Keke Palmer led the show to its current incarnation, titled Strahan, Sara & Keke.

 The newswoman made her triumphant return to the series just one week ago to help fill the spot temporarily vacated by Joy, who announced she was remaining at home at the urging of her daughter.